-The school supports gifted and talented children.
+The school supports gifted, talented and more able children.
 Children are defined as gifted if they are exceptionally strong in one or more academic subjects and talented if they are particularly strong in the arts, music or sports.
-Children may be identified as gifted or talented by their class teacher, parents/carers or outside agencies such as music teachers or sports coaches.
+Children may be identified as gifted, talented and more able children by their class teacher, parents/carers or outside agencies such as music teachers or sports coaches.
 When identified, teachers and parents/ carers will work together with the Inclusion co-ordinator to ensure that the child's needs are met, and that the child is supported in their social interactions and other subject areas.
 Advice and support is also sought from other professionals and outside agencies when appropriate.

 The school's aim is to raise the achievements of all pupils by providing lessons which meet the needs of the most able: this can be achieved through targeted questioning, open-ended work, allowing pupils to choose the subject matter to meet a specific task and other strategies.
-Therefore the needs of gifted and talented children can be met in most cases through normal classroom provision.
+Therefore the needs of gifted, talented and more able children can be met in most cases through normal classroom provision.
 However, if you have questions about the provision for your child, please speak to the class teacher or the Inclusion co-ordinator.